Are you guys ready for this The Mean Green Detox Salad? Monday? January?

 And now can we finish our chat by discussing this The Mean Green Detox Salad and just how much I LOVE it.
 I know it has all these green things and purple things and a bunch of other plant food, but you guys, this is my kind of food, I love this stuff!
-I know I make a lot of different kinds of food on this blog, but if there was just one thing I could eat for the rest of my life, it would be plants.
-I know, I know, so lame, but it’s true.
-I just love fruits and veggies.
+I know I make a lot of different kinds of food on this blog, but if there’s just one thing I could eat for the rest of my life, it would be plants.
+Maybe lame, but it’s true, I just love fruits and veggies.
 This must be why I am so excited that all of my January recipes are focused on healthy eating.
 I literally cannot wait to share the goodness!

 Finally, I also made a quick vegan parmesan cheese too.
 Promise, this stuff is too delicious… and legit.
 Try it and you will see!